cookiengineer/gooey/README.md

 Conclusions:

 - Let's use Go's types and schemas on both the Frontend and the Backend.
-- Let's dynamic Web Components for the Frontend via WebASM.
+- Let's use dynamic Web Components for the Frontend via WebASM.
-- Let's static Web Components for the Backend via Go's native builds to provide server-side rendering.
+- Let's use static Web Components for the Backend via Go's native builds to provide server-side rendering.
 - Let's deploy offline-first Apps via `webview/webview` and online Apps via webservers.